PlusInsta/discord-plus/README.md

 ![Minecraft-styled Discord+](https://i.imgur.com/nkYzMiH.png)

-Or, if you're not feeling creative, you could change the background image to cardboard and set the font to Comic Sans.
+If you're not feeling creative, you could change the background image to cardboard and set the font to Comic Sans MS.

 ![please dont do this at home kids](https://i.imgur.com/cgiNA54.png)

 Check the [FAQ](https://github.com/PlusInsta/discord-plus/wiki/FAQ) for a full list of what you can do.

 ## Complete theme
-This theme aims to style everything on Discord.
-If there's anything that is not themed, be it an official feature, a plugin, or third party feature, open an issue along with some information about the unthemed feature and I'll see what I can do.
+Discord+ aims to style everything on Discord.
+If there’s anything that is not styled, be it an official feature, a plugin, or a third-party feature, open an issue along with some information and I'll see what I can do.

-## Cross-platform compatibility
-The theme works on Windows, macOS, and Linux.
-There are some minor differences, though.
-Windows has a draggable titlebar (with the Discord+ "logo" for good measure), macOS has window buttons at the top left (sans Discord+ logo), and Linux has your desktop environment's borders (which means I can't customize it).

 # Download
 [DiscordPlus-master.theme.css](https://rawgit.com/PlusInsta/discord-plus/master/DiscordPlus-master.theme.css)